 Set a Keychain Item’s Access Group

 Unlike apps, which can belong to many access groups, keychain items belong to a single group, identified by the

 k attribute.
 From the item’s point of view, the world is a collection of disjoint groups, and the item belongs to exactly one of them.

 k key.
-For example, to create a new internet password item in the Shared Items group defined above:
+For example, you can create a new generic password item in the Shared Items group defined above:

 k key, because the empty string represents an invalid group.

-If you don’t specify any access group, keychain services applies your app’s default access group, which is the first group named in the concatenated list of groups described in Set Your App’s Access Groups.
+If you don’t specify any access group when adding an item, keychain services applies your app’s default access group, which is the first group named in the concatenated list of groups described in Set Your App’s Access Groups.